-- attempt to achieve market acceptance for our products; - continue to establish an infrastructure for the sales, marketing and distribution of ContraPest and any other product candidates for which we may receive regulatory approval; - scale up manufacturing processes and quantities for the commercialization of ContraPest and any other product candidates for which we receive regulatory approval; - continue the research and development of ContraPest and our other product candidates, including engaging in any necessary field studies; - seek regulatory approvals for ContraPest in various jurisdictions and for our other product candidates; - expand our research and development activities and advance the discovery and development programs for other product candidates; - maintain, expand and protect our intellectual property portfolio; and - add operational, financial and management information systems and personnel, including personnel to support our clinical development and commercialization efforts and operations as a public company.
+- attempt to achieve market acceptance for our products; - continue to establish an infrastructure for the sales, marketing and distribution of our products and product candidates for which we may receive regulatory approval; - scale up manufacturing processes and quantities for the commercialization of our products and product candidates for which we receive regulatory approval; - continue the research and development of products and product candidates, including engaging in any necessary field studies; - · seek regulatory approvals for our products and product candidates; - expand our research and development activities and advance the discovery and development programs for other product candidates; - maintain, expand and protect our intellectual property portfolio; and - add operational, financial and management information systems and personnel, including personnel to support our clinical development and commercialization efforts and operations as a public company.

 We may encounter unforeseen expenses, difficulties, complications, delays, and other unknown factors that may adversely affect our financial condition.
 Our prior losses and expected future losses have had, and will continue to have, an adverse effect on our financial condition.
-If ContraPest or any other product candidate does not gain or maintain sufficient regulatory approval, or if approved, fails to achieve market acceptance, we may never become profitable.
+If our products or product candidates do not gain or maintain sufficient regulatory approval, or if approved, fails to achieve market acceptance, we may never become profitable.
 Even if we achieve profitability in the future, we may not be able to sustain profitability in subsequent periods.
 Our failure to become and remain profitable would decrease the value of our company and could impair our ability to raise capital, expand our business, diversify our product offerings or continue our operations.
 A decline in the value of our company could cause you to lose all or part of your investment.